 California wineries as well as certain wine businesses are required to file a report each year to the California Department of Food & Agriculture, the CDFA.
 The report is the California Grape Crush report, which is due by January 10th each year, for the previous grape harvest.
 Anyone familiar with this report, a rather large spreadsheet, knows that it is a bear written in a language that is challenging to say the least.
 I’ve been completing this report since 2002 and each year I still have to refresh my memory for how to fill in each tab!

-Good news for the California wineries and wine businesses that qualify, the CDFA has just created an “EZ” version of the report.
+Good news for the California wineries and wine businesses that qualify, last year the CDFA created an “EZ” version of the report.
 Essentially it is a much briefer version of the same bear of a spreadsheet that the full report contains.
 The EZ version of the report spreadsheet contains seven tabs, vs the full report which contains eleven tabs.
+This makes it much more manageable to complete for wineries and wine businesses that qualify.

 • Did you purchase any grapes from someone who was NOT the original grower?